materialsproject/fireworks/docs/installation_tutorial.rst

 This tutorial will guide you through FireWorks installation on the central server and one or more worker nodes.
 The purpose of this tutorial is to get you set up as quickly as possible; it isn't intended to demonstrate the features of FireWorks or explain in things in great detail.

+This tutorial can be safely completed from the command line, and requires no programming.

 Set up the central server
 =========================